phlax/aio.app/README.rst

 - etc/aio.conf
 - /etc/aio/aio.conf

-If none are present aio will attempt to save it in "aio.conf" in the current working directory
+If none are present aio will attempt to save in "aio.conf" in the current working directory

 To get or set an option in a particular file you can use the -f flag